 With an emphasis on college preparation, we have established a challenging academic curriculum that combines intellectual rigor, high academic standards, and a multicultural perspective.
 Students gain a solid foundation in core subjects such as mathematics, science, language arts, social studies, and foreign language (Spanish), and they also have the opportunity to take support courses in the visual and performing arts.
 Our teachers—experts in their respective disciplines—model a strong work ethic, a passion for education, and a love of learning that is contagious.

-Every student is unique, with his or her own strengths and learning style.
+Every student is unique with their own strengths and learning style.
 Because of this, we offer various options—from tutoring groups and directed studies courses to our Advanced Placement program—to reach students across the developmental spectrum.
-We work with each student to ensure he or she is on the optimal path for educational and personal growth, and we regularly monitor each student’s progress.
+We work with each student to ensure they are on the path for educational and personal growth, and we regularly monitor each student’s progress.

-We offer many AP and honors options for students who would like to pursue a more advanced track (see the Honors Credit section below); and we offer directed studies for students who need additional guidance and support.
+We offer many AP, CITS, and Honors options for students who would like to pursue a more advanced track (see the Honors Credit section below); and we offer directed studies for students who need additional guidance and support.

 In addition to our core offerings, we boast a variety of elective courses to cater to the varied interests of our students.
 Students have a choice as to the elective courses they pursue, and we encourage them to participate in a broad variety of subjects and immersion experiences while they are at HCIS.